 For its pieces, Ethnik uses mainly two materials – aso-oke and leather.
 This unique blend of materials stands the brand out from the crowd in so many ways.
 Also, whether in footwear or bags, it creates a wide variety of options for its audience to pick from.

-How Ethnik has changed thee normal in the fashion industry
+How Ethnik has changed the norm in the fashion industry

 Having been worn by various celebrities like Kemi Adetiba, Sound Sultan, Bez, and Adekunle Gold, Ethnik has shown that being different is good.
 For the past 6 years, the brand has taken a local fabric and made it contemporary in every way.
 This has helped it change the norms of fashion and create a unique niche and customer base for itself.
 Let’s take a look at some of the steps Ethnik has taken to disrupt African fashion.